vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-calico-refarch.md

 Calico is a CNI plugin offering container networking to a Kubernetes cluster.
 It uses Linux-native tools to facilitate traffic routing and enforce network policy.
 It also hosts a BGP daemon for distributing routes to other nodes.
-Calico's tools run as a Daemonset atop a Kubernetes cluster.
-This enables administrators to install Calico with `kubectl apply -f ${CALICO_MANIFESTS}.yaml` and no need to setup additional services or infrastructure.
+Calico's tools run as a DaemonSet atop a Kubernetes cluster.
+This enables administrators to install Calico with
+`kubectl apply -f ${CALICO_MANIFESTS}.yaml` and no need to setup additional services or infrastructure.
 In this reference architecture, there are a multitude of components.

 ![Calico Components](/images/guides/kubernetes/container-networking/diagrams/calico-components.png)